johnjoemcbob/GMod-Summer-2018/README.md

 **You can download this gamemode from the release tab or do it old way (see original text)**

+There is still stack overflow bug however...
+I'm going try to fix it a bit later

 ## Original Text

 The Prickly Team entry to the Summer of 2018 GmodStore Garry's Mod Gamemode Competition